telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/data_management_and_io.md

 ##<a name="section3"></a>WebHDFS

 WebHDFS is the API for applications aiming to do remote I/O of data.
-It is a REST API containing all the operation within the File System Shell, thus any standard REST client library available for any programming language will be able to intereact with HDFS.
+It is a REST API containing all the operation within the File System Shell, thus any standard REST client library available for any programming language will be able to interact with HDFS.
 Please refer to the [official documentation](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) for full details on the API.

 Observations:

 * WebHDFS needs all the nodes of the cluster are accessible by IP address of FQDN.
-This is because the writting operations are two-step requests, being the first request sent to the namenode informing a new file is going to be created (or new data is going to be appended to an already existent file), and the second one to the node appearing in the location redirection header wihtin the response to first request.
-If you cannot ensure all the nodes are accesible by IP address or FQDN, please consider using [HttpFS](#section4).
+This is because the writing operations are two-step requests, being the first request sent to the namenode informing a new file is going to be created (or new data is going to be appended to an already existent file), and the second one to the node appearing in the location redirection header within the response to first request.
+If you cannot ensure all the nodes are accessible by IP address or FQDN, please consider using [HttpFS](#section4).
 * This REST API may be protected with [OAuth2](http://oauth.net/2/); check how to use such a protected API in the [OAuth2-protected REST APIs usage](#section5) section.

 Let's assume I want to save certain local files under a new HDFS folder.
 The sequence of operations performed through the REST API will be (using `[http://curl.haxx.se/ curl]` as a command-line REST client, but any other REST client could be used; using `python -m json.tool` just for pretty printing purposes):